 Here is what you will need to make a brisket in the Traeger:

 - Whole brisket: The hero of this dish is the brisket.
-It is a cut of beef that comes from the pectoral muscles or lower breast of the cow.
-The meat is tough, thus perfect for slow cooking.
+The cut is tough, thus perfect for slow cooking.
+If you can, buy a Prime brisket which will be more tender and marbled than Choice.

 - Homemade BBQ Rub: Paprika, brown sugar, garlic powder, onion powder, chili powder, mustard powder, salt, pepper.
-This rub is one that we use for all of the bbq meats we make.
-It’s easy to mix up and use for everything.
+This rub is one that we use for all of the BBQ meats we make.

-- Smoky bourbon BBQ sauce: You don’t need bbq sauce on this brisket.
+- Smoky bourbon BBQ sauce: You don’t need BBQ sauce on this bbq brisket.
 It’s great all on its own, but we like to add the delicious smoky flavor of this homemade Bourbon BBQ Sauce.

 You’ll also need pellets for your Traeger.
 Traeger pellets come in many different types that you can choose from.
-I like to use cherry wood pellets for mine.
-I actually use these Bear Mountain cherry wood pellets from Amazon.com.
-They also have a bourbon wood pellet that’s very good.
+I like to use cherry wood pellets, hickory, or mesquite.
+Try these Bear Mountain cherry wood pellets from Amazon.com.

 » Read up on the 4 Best Smoker Grill Combos.